 So many HURTing seemingly everywhere.
 My friends, take it from me, God doesn’t want you HURTing, and He will take it all away if we will take the time to lean on Him, see His love, love His Word, praise His name.
 The HURT can be removed!

-Dr. Terry L. Coomer is the Pastor of Hope Baptist Church, the Director of For the Love of the Family Ministries, and Hope Biblical Counseling Center.
+Dr. Terry L. Coomer is the Pastor of Hope Baptist Church and the Director of Hope Biblical Counseling and Training Center.
 He has also served as the Publisher of the nation's fastest growing daily newspaper.
-Pastor Coomer holds Family Conferences in the local church.
-To have a meeting at your church or other needs he may be contacted at (501)983-4403, firstname.lastname@example.org.
-There are many helpful articles and material on our web site to help you change your life at www.fortheloveofthefamily.com.
+Pastor Coomer holds Bible Conferences in the local church dealing with Biblical Counseling and how to make Biblical long term change in lives.
+He also teaches how to have a real, intimate, personal, and passionate relationship with God.
+His Biblical Counseling ministry has helped many people find the Biblical answers to the needs of their lives.
+To have a meeting at your church or other needs he may be contacted at (501)983-4403, email@example.com.
+There are many helpful articles and material on our web site to help you change your life at www.hopebiblicalcounselingcenter.com.
 We serve the God of answers.
-If you need help finding those answers you may contact us at email@example.com.
-To be removed from our mailing list send an e-mail to firstname.lastname@example.org.
+If you need help finding those answers you may contact us at firstname.lastname@example.org.
+To be removed from our mailing list send an e-mail to email@example.com.